TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

   ~4x against Qiskit's ~353x at the same grid -- a 54x severity gap
   between two independent implementations of the same underlying technique.
+- **[Addenda 39-41]** Heavy-hex's immunity to the cliff is its occupancy ceiling (its bipartite imbalance admits no perfect matching, capping device occupancy at ~84%), **not** its low degree -- a degree-matched but balanced synthetic graph cliffs at ~296-303x once pushed to true 100% occupancy.
+- **[Addenda 46-49]** `VF2PostLayout` is never skipped in any
+  configuration tested, and its cost is governed entirely by whether `VF2Layout` succeeded: ~0 ms where it did, seconds where it did not.
+  Confirmed on all three topology families on a single machine.
+- **[Addendum 50]** On a real calibrated device snapshot (`FakeTorino`, 133-qubit Heron): **no occupancy cliff**, and `VF2PostLayout` *does* find better layouts when error rates are present -- but costs ~130 ms at every occupancy when they are, roughly tripling total compile time.
+- **[Addendum 51]** The cliff does not survive a change of circuit
+  family: only `dense_pairs` (disjoint 2-qubit edges) cliffs.
+Connected paths, random regular graphs, and star graphs show no cliff, each for a different reason.
+- **[Addenda 54-55, 63-65]** Confirmed, by independently manipulating
+  each variable: the cliff requires (a) an interaction graph with multiple disjoint components, (b) zero idle qubits at spare=0, AND (c) a sufficient number of bare 2-qubit edges among those components.
+  Neither dominant-component size (tested 13 to 40 qubits) nor component count (mod-3 lead sighted three times, then directly falsified in Addendum 63) determines the outcome once composition is held constant.
+- **[Addenda 56-57]** Grid size independently matters: 4x4 shows no cliff at all despite satisfying every known structural condition, and 8x8's slow region is 3x wider than 6x7's -- the `spare=2` reference point used throughout the structural work above was only valid at 6x7's own size.
 - Ordering-dependence is real inside Qiskit's own compiled code, not just in `rustworkx` -- confirmed directly via `shuffle_seed`.
 - Output quality never differs by path taken -- the cliff costs time only.